yashamon/web2/discreet/discreet.md

 Hopfcroft: 2.3.4 a), 2.3.5

+Hw 9

+Prove that an infinite subset of a countable set is countable.
 <!-- 1) Prove that an infinite subset of a countably infinite set is countably infinite. -->
 <!-- 1.1:  2, 3, 4, 5, 6a, 10 -->
 <!--  -->